Glas Isar: Facelift

 The only significant facelift was revealed in August 1960.
 The cars grew an extra 25 mm (1 inch) in length, apparently to accommodate the slightly more prominent rear lights.
-The option of chrome plated bumpers was added in order to comply with new construction regulations in the US.
+The option of chrome plated bumpers was added in order to comply with a request made by the US importer.
 The rear lights were still vertically mounted on the corners of the car underneath little tail fins, but they now became larger and took on a rectangular shape, simpler than hitherto.
 The rear bumper was reshaped to accommodate the larger lights and the handle for the boot/ trunk lid was repositioned, along with the light that illuminated the rear license plate.
 The rear roof was reshaped to allow for a much larger rear window which followed contemporary styling trends and expanded the view out.

 Buyers of the smaller engined Isar T600 saw the claimed maximum power output reduced from to 15 kW (20 PS) to, 14 kW (19 PS).
 Curiously the claimed maximum speed of the T600 nevertheless increased to 105 km/h (65 mph).
 In September 1959 the design of the carburetor had been changed and the supplier switched from Bing to Solex.
 In 1960, possibly reflecting the increasing minimum octane levels of available fuels, the compression ratio was raised slightly, and the reduction in claimed power also coincided with one of the two changes to the lower gear ratios implemented during the car's life.

-There was no significant facelift between 1960 and 1965, but towards the end of the production run the car acquired a black synthetic leather covering on the dashboard.
-In the final cars the Isar's original seats and steering wheel were replaced by those from the newer and slightly larger Glas 1004.
+There was no significant facelift between 1960 and 1965, but towards the end of the production run, the car acquired a black synthetic leather covering on the dashboard.
+In the final cars, the Isar's original seats and steering wheel were replaced by those from the newer and slightly larger Glas 1004.